lookit/lookit-docs/docs/source/publications.rst

 if you're interested in questions like whether someone's tried X task on Lookit and how it went, we recommend asking in the #researchers channel on Slack for more up-to-date info.

+- Beckner, A.G., Voss, A.T., Oakes, L.M., Casasola, M. (2021, April).
+Assessing the robustness of the mental rotation change detection procedure: the importance of task and context.
+In symposium: Infants’ learning about object properties and categories in diverse environments.
+Symposium conducted at the biennial Society for Research in Child Development (Virtual).

 - Bochynska, A., Scott, K., and Dillon, M. (2021, April).
 Bringing home Baby Euclid: Evaluating infants’ basic shape discrimination using the online platform Lookit.
 In symposium: Infants’ learning about object properties and categories in diverse environments.
-Symposium to be conducted at the biennial meeting of the Society for Research in Child Development (Virtual).
+Symposium conducted at the biennial meeting of the Society for Research in Child Development (Virtual).

 - Casey, K., Scott, K., Ashton, K., Gill, J., Simpson, E., and Bayet, L. (2021, April).
 Neonatal imitation of caregivers at home: Pre-registered analyses.
 Poster at the biennial meeting of the Society for Research in Child Development (Virtual).

 - Cassamajor, K., Chu, J., Scott, K., and Schulz, L. (2021, April).
 A large-scale study of infant intuitive physics.
 Poster at the biennial meeting of the Society for Research in Child Development (Virtual).

 - Chalik (2021, April).
 Moral behavior within and across social groups.
 In J. Dunlea (Chair), The role of social relationships in shaping children’s socio-moral reasoning.
-Symposium to be conducted at the biennial meeting of the Society for Research in Child Development (Virtual).
+Symposium conducted at the biennial meeting of the Society for Research in Child Development (Virtual).

 - Casey K., Scott K., Ashton K., Gill J., Simpson E., & Bayet L. (2020) Neonatal imitation of caregivers: A feasibility pilot.
 The CogSci 2020 Virtual Conference.